greg-raven/grus/_posts/2014-06-20-obamas-accomplishments.md

 ---
 title: 'Obama&#8217;s accomplishments'
-date: '2014-06-20T04:06:50-08:00'
 layout: post
 categories:
 - Commentary
 tags:
-    - 'Barack Hussein Obama'
+- Barack Hussein Obama
 ---

-Quit trashing Obama’s accomplishments.
+Quit trashing Obama's accomplishments.
 He has done more than any other President before him.

 Here is a list of his impressive accomplishments: